Orckestra/Commerce-Samples/README.md

 ### PowerShell Installation

-For more information on the installation, please see the Developer Portal link here.
+For more information on the installation, please see the [Setting Up Your Developer Environment](https://docs.orckestra.com/developer-documentation/getting-started/developer-environment-setup) section under the Orckestra Developer Portal.